AgesoftOSS/Consoleutilities/README.md

 }
 ```

 # Contributing
-currently you cant contribute on this repo
+You cant currently contribute in this repo but if you find any bugs / typo please create a **issue** and I look forward for it